SxC97/Yabai-Spaces/README.md

 - [x] Add support for a string of the same icons. e.g. SPACES="• • • • • • • • • • • • • • • •" and select the correct one.
 - [ ] Allow unique colors for bookends, dividers, icons, and selectors.
 - [ ] Allow shortcut to edit files in other text editors e.x. nvim, emacs, BBEdit, etc...
 Difficult to implement without a cli tool for said editor.
 For terminal editors, a clunky solution is `open 'iTerm' && nvim ~/.yabairc` and set `terminal=true` in the echo statement at the bottom.
 Unfortunately, this is not very reliable.
 - [ ] Better multi monitor support.
-Display total number of spaces and selected space for each display.
-Would require a lot of refactoring, but, should be possible.
+Support grouping based on which display the space is on.
 - [ ] Add support for images in $SPACES?
 - [ ] Add support for automatically activating "compact mode" if number of spaces gets beyond a set theshold.
 - [ ] Add support for colored backgrounds?